Corysia/Unity_VR_Examples/Assets/Scenes/Pancake/README.md

 ### Not Yet Supported

 When a VR headset is connected, the application should disable the regular camera and enable the VR camera.

+## Building

+### Windows

+Normal Build & Run should be fine for both Desktop and Android

+### Mac

+To make a native Mac app, disable OpenXR in the Project Settings under XR Management.